 Scroll through some key insights below.

-The second round of Participatory Forums focuses on moving from identifying challenges to defining what practical solutions could look like for refugees, returnees, and host communities.
+The second round of Participatory Forums focused on moving from identifying challenges to defining what practical solutions could look like for refugees, returnees, and host communities.

 PF2: Bosaso, Somalia